Pulitzer Prize winner Hernan Diaz on his favourite American classics

-The Pulitzer-nominated and 2022 Booker-longlisted author on his favourite books by American writers.
+The Pulitzer-winning and Booker-longlisted author on his favourite books by American writers.

 “With only his second novel, Diaz has become an ambitious and significant voice.”
 The Guardian

-When your first two novels – one, a moving, deliberately strange reinvention of the western, the second an enthralling jump into metafiction via 1930s New York – are, respectively, a finalist for the Pulitzer and longlisted for the Booker Prize, then you can probably start considering yourself the real literary deal.
+When your first two novels – one, a moving, deliberately strange reinvention of the western, the second an enthralling jump into metafiction via 1920s New York – are, respectively, a finalist for the 2018 Pulitzer and the winner of the 2023 Pulitzer and longlisted for the Booker, then you can probably start considering yourself the real literary deal.
 Step forward, Hernan Diaz.

 Great writers are, more often than not, great readers, so which books and authors make the Trustcreator's list of classic must-reads?